ajrcarey/pdfium-render/examples/README.md

 * `objects.rs`: outputs information about each page object on each page in `test/export-test.pdf` to the console.
 Run this example via `cargo run --example objects`.
 * `concat.rs`: generates a new document by concatenating pages from `test/export-test.pdf`, `test/form-test.pdf`, and `test/text-test.pdf` together, saving the new document to `test/concat-test.pdf`.
 Run this example via `cargo run --example concat`.
 * `create.rs`: generates a new document by placing text objects onto a blank page, saving the new document to `test/create-test.pdf`.
 Run this example via `cargo run --example create`.
+* `path.rs`: generates a new document by placing path objects onto a blank page, saving the new document to `test/path-test.pdf`.
+Run this example via `cargo run --example path`.
 * `tile.rs`: generates a new document by tiling pages from `test/export-test.pdf`, `test/form-test.pdf`, and `test/text-test.pdf`, saving the new document to `test/tile-test.pdf`.
 Run this example via `cargo run --example tile`.
 * `fonts.rs`: outputs to the console information about the 14 built-in PDF fonts retrieved from Pdfium.
 Run this example via `cargo run --example fonts`.
+* `watermark.rs`: adds a watermark to each page in a previously-generated document, saving the watermarked document to `test/watermark-test.pdf`.
+Run this example via `cargo run --example watermark`.
 * `wasm.rs`: demonstrates `pdfium-render` running in a browser.
 This requires some manual bundling of the correct resources; read on.

 ## Bundling for WASM